nuthanmunaiah/attack-surface-evolution/README.md

                         with, e.g. 2.6.0.
 Default is None, in which case all releasess of the subject are loaded.
   -p PROCESSES          Number of processes to spawn when loading a release.
+  -g GRANULARITY        The granularity of the call graph to load into the
+                        database.
   --version             show program's version number and exit -h, --help            show this help message and exit
 ```